 Let us point out the main assumptions of theory:

-• Modern form of production function with two variable inputs – capital and labor- is considered to apply i.e. Q = f (K, L).
+- A modern form of production function with two variable inputs—capital and labor—is considered to apply, i.e., Q = f (K, L).

-• Prices of factor inputs and product remain constant at least during the analysis.
+- Prices of factor inputs and products remain constant, at least during the analysis.

 How a rational producer minimizes outlay for given level of output?

-Given the output level (or isoquant) and its price, total revenue of typical producer is also given as constant.
-In order for profit maximization, producer must minimize his total cost of producing that particular good.
-Because the higher the positive gap between total revenue and total cost, the higher the profit of a producer.
-So, the job of rational producer here is to find the least-cost combination of factor inputs that minimize total cost of production.
-A rational producer can find that least-cost or minimum cost combination of factor inputs that maximize his total profit fulfilling the following two conditions:
+Given the output level (or isoquant) and its price, the total revenue of the typical producer is also given as constant.
+For profit maximization, a producer must minimize the total cost of producing that particular good.
+The higher the positive gap between total revenue and cost, the higher the producer’s profit.
+So, the job of a rational producer here is to find the least-cost combination of factor inputs that minimize the total cost of production.
+A rational producer can see that the least-cost or minimum-cost combination of factor inputs maximizes his total profit by fulfilling the following two conditions:

 Rearranging the terms in above equation, we get